ncsumaize/ReFUS-genomic-selection/README.md

 [Bash script to check depth and missing data rates](https://github.com/ncsumaize/ReFUS-genomic-selection/blob/master/filter_SNPs_depth.sh)

 Step 5.
-Do initial QC checks of depth and missing call rates across individuals and across markers.
+[Do initial QC checks of depth and missing call rates across individuals and across markers]().
 To reduce heterozygosity call error, change homozygous calls with depth < 8 to missing.
-Homozygous calls with depth > 8 should have
+Homozygous calls with depth >= 8 should have only around 1% chance of het mis-call, the error rate gets much higher for lower depth calls.

 | # reads	| p(Het mis-call) |
 | ------- |:----------------|